thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/opcua-connector/examples/time-series-and-attributes/attributes-time-series-identifier-device-node.md

 We are interested in node "**Humidity**".
 We will use this node to retrieve the humidity data.

-Let's configure the humidity data in the OPC-UA connector, using [relative paths](/docs/iot-gateway/config/opc-ua/#relative-path):
+Let's configure the humidity data in the OPC-UA connector, using [relative paths](/docs/iot-gateway/config/opc-ua/#relative-path).
 For this purpose, follow these steps:

 {% assign attributesAndTimeSeriesRelativePathIdentifierDeviceNode = '
     ===
         image: /images/gateway/opc-ua-connector/examples/device-name-and-profile-absolute-path-1.png,
-        title: Go to "**Entities**" → "**Gateways**" in the right sidebar and select your gateway.
+        title: Go to "**Entities**" → "**Gateways**" in the left sidebar and select your gateway.
     ===
         image: /images/gateway/opc-ua-connector/examples/device-name-and-profile-absolute-path-2.png,
         title: Click on the "**Connectors configuration**" button on the right side menu.